rtgodwin/rtgodwin.github.io/_docs/prep.md

   - "Closing time" and "last call" in the dust
   - Mug rises from the shelf, and is hurled at you - what do you do?
   - A few bones of small animals littered around, cats, a giant rat, and birds it looks like (from mimic)
 - In basement: hear squeek, then SQUEEK.
-5 [Giant rats](https://www.dndbeyond.com/monsters/16891-giant-rat) (deadly for 1 person)
+5 [Giant rats](https://www.dndbeyond.com/monsters/16891-giant-rat) (deadly for 1 person).
+Investigation: you decide to look at the exterior of the building and find evidence of tampering.
 - In an upper room, a pristine looking wardrobe.
 As soon as PC approached, is grappled by a [Mimic](https://roll20.net/compendium/dnd5e/Mimic#content)

 ### Lif